jermspeaks/whirlwind/README.md

+# Note

+This is a fork of [xolvio/whirlwind](https://github.com/xolvio/whirlwind).
+This is an experimental repo, so please use with caution.

 [![Whirlwind](https://raw.githubusercontent.com/xolvio/whirlwind/develop/whirlwind.png)](https://github.com/xolvio/whirlwind#readme) Whirlwind by [Xolv.io](http://xolv.io)
 --------------------
 [![Circle CI](https://circleci.com/gh/xolvio/whirlwind.svg?style=svg)](https://circleci.com/gh/xolvio/whirlwind) [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/xolvio/chimp)

 Reduce your test suite time from hours to minutes on TravisCI, CircleCI, CodeShip and even locally.

 Whirlwind takes set of tasks that you wish to distribute, such as slow end-to-end tests, and runs them across compute nodes (parallelism), as well as within compute nodes (concurrency).

 The tasks source can be either a predefined list, or a directory.